confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 reducing failure rate of pull queries during server failures.

 ## Public APIS
-Add configuration parameter to the `WITH` clause of CTAS statements to specify `acceptable.offset.lag`.
-Also, add property to the json request to specify the above property.
+We will support two ways to set the maximum acceptable lag (`acceptable.offset.lag`): Via each pull query and via a configuration parameter to the `WITH` clause of CTAS statements.
+These configs will be available to be set also in the json request.

 ## Design